inBeat/inbeat-website/content/articles/ultimate-guide-youtuber-outreach.md

 * Finding influencers and vet them
 * Managing orders and approving content
 * Tracking results
-* Improving continuously the output
+* Continuously improving the output

 The key to any successful system is to measure the output and improve on the right metrics.
 If you keep going in that direction, you will have an influencer marketing machine that performs like a source of paid traffic.